If you're like us, sinus congestion is an annoying part of life. For some, it can be a serious medical condition.

 Pollen allergies like hay fever causes nasal congestion.
-To get relief we suggest you minimize your contact time with the allergens.
+To get relief we suggest you minimize your contact time with allergens.
 A good way to do this is to take your shoes off before you enter your home.
-Change your clothes and brush your hair or shower.
-Wash your face.
+Change your clothes, brush your hair, wash your face, or even take a shower.
 Pollen can trigger allergies around your eyes and it’s good to clean that out.
 Regularly wash your sheets and pillow cases.
-Another tip is to keep your windows closed.
-You want to keep the pollen out.
+Another tip is to keep your windows closed because you want to keep the pollen out.

 Try fish oil

-Add eucalyptus to hot hot water and breathe in the vapors.
+Add eucalyptus to very hot water and breathe in the vapors.
+Tea with eucalyptus will also help ease congestion and soothe a sore or scratchy throat.
 Eucalyptus is a key ingredient in cough drops.
 It is an expectorant and provides relief to the sinuses.
 In addition, it contains antioxidants to help with your immune system.

 Apple cider vinegar

-Tumeric is a spice that is found in many curry dishes.
-It contains something called curcumin that helps to heal your sinus passages.
-It also could help reduce congestion.
+Turmeric is a spice that's found in many curry dishes and known for its anti-inflammatory and antioxidant properties.
+It contains a compound called curcumin that helps to heal your sinus passages.
+It can also help reduce congestion.

 Elevate your head while sleeping